tommywalkie/sample-godot-rust-app/README.md

 # Sample Godot Rust App

-I'm coming from a full stack JavaScript environment, at the time I'm making this project I'm very new to Rust and Godot Engine, my main objective here is to understand how these tools work and provide a Godot Engine based project boilerplate able to display some scenes and handle signals, using properly tested Rust based logic.
+I'm coming from a full stack JavaScript environment, my main objective here is to understand how Rust and Godot Engine work and provide a well documented Godot Engine based project boilerplate able to display some scenes and handle signals, using properly tested Rust based logic.

 ## Stack